clarklindev/react-query-tanstack-react-query-react-server-side-state-management/README.md

 - shape of data returned is different from useQuery()
 - returned data is an object with 2 properties:
   - "pages" (an array of objects for each page of data)
-  - "pageParams" what the param is for every page (not commonly used)
+  - "pageParams" what the param is for every page (managed by react query)
 - every query has its own element in the "pages" array, and that element represents the pages data for that query
 - pageParams keeps track of the keys of queries that have been retrieved
 - KEYWORDS: `fetchNextPage`, `hasNextPage`, `getNextPageParam`, `data`